A Common Structure in PBW Bases of the Nilpotent Subalgebra of $U_q(\mathfrak{g})$ and Quantized Algebra of Functions: Quantized algebra of functions

 Fix $\la$, let $\{u^\la_j\}$ and $\{v^\la_i\}$ be bases of $V(\la)$ and $V^r(\la)$ such that $(v^\la_i,u^\la_j)=\delta_{ij}$, and $\varphi^\la_{ij}=\Psi_\la(v^\la_i \otimes u^\la_j)$.
 Let $R$ be the so-called constant $R$ matrix for $V(\la)\ot V(\mu)$.
 Denoting the homomorphism $U_q(\geh)\rightarrow \mathrm{End}(V(\la))$ by $\pi_\la$, it is given as

-where $\sigma$ stands for the exchange of the first and second components.
-The scalar multiple is determined appropriately depending on $\geh$.
-The reason we apply $\sigma$ is that it agrees to the convention of \cite{RTF}. $R$ satisfies
+where $\sigma$ stands for the exchange of the f\/irst and second components.
+The scalar multiple is determined appropriately depending on~$\geh$.
+The reason we apply $\sigma$ is that it agrees to the convention of~\cite{RTF}. $R$ satisf\/ies